star3am/hashiqube/ansible/README.md

 https://www.ansible.com/

 ## About
 Ansible is an open-source software provisioning, configuration management, and application-deployment tool.
 It runs on many Unix-like systems, and can configure both Unix-like systems as well as Microsoft Windows.
-It includes its own declarative language to describe system configuration.
+It includes its own declarative language to describe system configuration in YAML.

 ## Molecule
 https://molecule.readthedocs.io/en/latest/